|John Backus - the Father of Fortran|

 The story of the computer is usually thought to be the story of metal boxes, glowing valves and spinning tape machines which culminates in the invention of the silicon chip and ever more powerful and sophisticated designs.

 But the link between software and hardware has been slowly eroded to the point where now a program exists without any reference to the hardware needed to run it.
-A strange idea and one of its earliest pioneers and champions was John Backus - the man who invented the first influential high level language, Fortran.
+A strange idea and one of its earliest pioneers and champions was John Backus - the man who invented the first influential high level language, FORTRAN, the acronym meaning FORmula TRANslation.

 John Warner Backus, 1924 - 2007